raulcostajunior/iosboxeeremote/README.md

 An iOS based remote control application for the [Boxee Box](https://en.wikipedia.org/wiki/Boxee_Box).

-iOSBoxeeRemote implements the Boxee device discovery on a local network and virtual keys that match the keys on the non-keyboard face of the standard Boxee Box physical remote control.
+iOSBoxeeRemote implements the Boxee device discovery on a local network and virtual keys that match the keys on the non-keyboard face of the standard Boxee Box physical remote control (shown below).

 ![Boxee Box and Remote](http://cdn.slashgear.com/wp-content/uploads/2010/01/D-Link_Boxee_box_and_qwerty_remote.jpg)

 The application is localized for English and Portuguese (Brazil).

+### Application Screenshots ###

 ## Requirements ##